-Away from the office Lorelle relishes spending time with family and friends, and travelling, especially to places with an abundance of salt water and no Wifi.
+Away from the office Lorelle relishes spending time with family and friends, and travelling, especially to places with an abundance of salt water and NO Wifi.

-Ben is a passionate and dedicated commercial lawyer and has worked solidly in the area of commercial and property law since 2004 when he began his legal career as a law clerk in Wollongong.
+Ben is a passionate and dedicated commercial lawyer and has worked primarly in the area of commercial and property law since 2004 when he began his legal career as a law clerk in Wollongong.

 In 2008 Ben left Wollongong and commenced work for a large commercial practice in Sydney obtaining experience in complex litigation matters.

 Ben returned to Wollongong in 2011 where his legal career began to focus on his family and build on his local client base.